YanziNetworks/alpine/README.md

 # glibc-capable Alpine

-These images are identical to the official `alpine` images at the Docker [hub], while being able to execute binaries that depend on glibc.
+These images are almost identical to the official `alpine` images at the Docker [hub], while being able to execute binaries that depend on glibc.
 This is made possible through [this][glibc-compat] wonderful glibc compatibility layer.
 [Hooks] ensure that, for each build, identical copies to the current list of available [tags] for the official [alpine][hub] are automatically (re)built.